 At its core, manufacturing success is all about quality.
 Consistently adhering to quality standards ultimately delights your customers and takes you far beyond the benefits of brand loyalty.
 Determining the cost of quality (COQ) is a complex but essential endeavor; there’s the cost of poor quality to consider and the cost of good quality or preventing issues from happening in the first place.
 In plants producing hundreds of separate items, tracking the many variables that influence quality can feel like a massive undertaking.
 And of course, it’s not just tracking this information that facilitates change; the goal is to derive meaningful insights from the data to inform future decisions.

 Both SPC and SQC help to drive smooth operations to promote efficient output and optimal results.
 They both play a role in overall success in operations, but those two roles are different.
 Here’s what to know about SPC and SQC to determine which is right for your Food & Beverage or CPG manufacturing facility.

 What Is Statistical Process Control?

 Simply put, SPC uses statistical methods and sampling programs to help plant and operations managers understand and control variability in their manufacturing processes.
-Process variations are displayed in real-time charts and trigger alerts as processes begin to trend out of expected, standard limits.
-The main objective of statistical process control (SPC) is to better manage operations and reduce waste and the need for rework.
-Plant and Ops managers like SPC because it gives them the concrete information they need to stop a line and fix problems before they spin out of control.
+Charts highlight process variations in real-time, triggering alerts as processes begin to trend out of expected, standard limits.
+The main objective of statistical process control (SPC) is to manage operations better and reduce waste and rework.
+Plant and Ops managers benefit from SPC because it gives them the concrete information and clear markers needed to stop a line and fix problems before things spin out of control.